 The Difference Between LGR and Conventional Dehumidifiers November 7, 2016 – Posted in: Blog, Dehumidifiers, Industrial

 As a water damage restoration professional, you need professional-grade equipment that helps you tackled the toughest of jobs and deliver outstanding results for your clients.
-A powerful dehumidifier is a key component in your suite of tools.
+A powerful commercial dehumidifier is a key component in your suite of tools.

 What type of dehumidifier do you need?
 When shopping for the perfect dehumidifier model for your business and your clients, you’ll find both LGR and conventional options.
 What are the differences, and which is best for you?
 Here’s a rundown of LGR dehumidifiers vs. conventional dehumidifiers and their unique benefits:

 Conventional dehumidifiers are designed for most water-damage remediation projects, and they can easily be transported from job to job and loaded and unloaded from a vehicle.
 They condense water vapor by passing air over refrigerated coils, and a heat pipe prevents frost from forming.
 Compared to LGR dehumidifiers, conventional models are not as effective or efficient at removing moisture and drying air in environments with large volumes of water as LGR humidifies are.
 However, conventional dehumidifiers are more portable and tend to be less expensive than their LGR counterparts.